duck8823/duci/README.md

 ## DSL is Unnecessary For CI
 Let's define the task in the task runner.
 In the Dockerfile, let's define the necessary infrastructure for the task.
-duci only execute the task in docker container.
+duci just execute the task in docker container.

-## Feature
+## Features
+- Run task in Docker container
 - The task is triggered by pull request comment and push
-- create commit status
+- Create GitHub commit status
-- execute tasks asynchronously
+- Execute tasks asynchronously

 ## How to use
 ### Target Repository